-- It is so prevalent it is one of the most widely spoken languages in the world now so students are likely to use it throughout their lifetime - Many of our students are already travelling to Spain every summer - They appreciate the opportunities learning it will give them to communicate confidently - Find it easy to pronounce - Relish the challenge that learning a new language brings - Achieve excellent results in the State exams
+- It is one of the most widely spoken languages in the world now so students are likely to use it throughout their lifetime - Many of our students are already travelling to Spain every summer - They appreciate the opportunities learning it will give them to communicate confidently - Find it easy to pronounce - Relish the challenge that learning a new language brings - Achieve excellent results in the State exams

-Students studying Spanish start as beginners in first year and go right through to sixth year.
+Students studying Spanish start as beginners in First Year and go right through to Sixth Year.
 The approach is always to study what's relevant in the language so that if they go to Spain they should be able to communicate effectively, understand what they are reading and hearing and develop these skills as the years go by.